1. Getting Started - Prepare for the brake light change

 3. Helpful Hints - How to find replacement bulb type and other hints

-4. Replace Bulb - Procedures to replace the new bulb
+4. Replace Brake Light Bulb - Procedures to replace the new bulb

-5. More Info. - Additional information on changing brake lights
+5. More Info. - Additional information on changing brake light bulb

 The brake lights on your 1997 Fiat Punto illuminate when you hit the brake pedal and help prevent you from being rear ended by the cars behind you.
 Brake light bulbs grow dimmer over time and eventually burn out.
-This video shows you how to change the brake lights on your 1997 Fiat Punto.
+See how to change the brake lights on your 1997 Fiat Punto.
+The first step is to locate the brake light socket in your Punto.
+Remove the brake light socket and then replace the burnt out brake light bulb.
 When you replace the brake light bulb on your Punto, be careful not to touch the bulb directly with your fingers - the oil from your skin will cause the area that you touched to burn hotter than the rest of the bulb, which causes the bulb to burn out quicker.